I wonder if Andy Murray ever curses the fact that he’s playing in an era with two of the greatest tennis players of all time? I suspect he does.

 It’s a decision which has been endorsed by Australia captain Ricky Ponting, who believes the so-called "minnows" of the game just aren’t competitive enough and that one-sided matches compromise the tournament.

 Cricket is a massive sport, but its popularity is restricted to certain pockets in the world.
 For many people outside these areas, the game is like a foreign language – very difficult to understand.
 So shouldn’t organizers be trying to encourage cricket's global growth rather than discourage it?
 It is called the "World" Cup, after all!
-Read the rest of this entry »
+FULL POST

 Some may describe him as sulky, some as dour.
 Both are sometimes right – but there’s a lot more to British tennis star Andy Murray than his on-court persona.

 Not only is he said to be a popular member of the dressing room – and often seen to crack a smile or two - he’s also, as we saw recently at Melbourne Park, a really good player.
-Read the rest of this entry »
+FULL POST

 Chelsea are in the last 16 of this year's competition but Sunday’s defeat to his former team Liverpool has dented their hopes of gaining a top four qualification spot for next season's campaign.